Priapos1004/ML101/README.md

 ## code in scripts/.py-files
 ### (7) create prototype

 Now that you have a preprocessing for your data and a model with a good performance, you can bring your code in a production ready form.
 This means to refactor your code into classes, functions and different script.
+At the end, you want to have a workflow from running script1 --> script2 --> script3 so that you have raw data --> preprocessed data --> train and save model --> deploy model
 For example, you could create following scripts:
 - data_prep.py --> takes the raw data and returns the preprocessed data
 - model.py --> class of model with train and predict function (can contain several models that are called to generate the output)
 - train.py --> takes the preprocessed data, trains the model on it and saves the model (e.g.: with the `pickle` library)
 - deploy.py --> takes the saved models and deploys them in the cloud (e.g.: azure, AWS, ...)
 - consume.py --> takes data, sends them as a request to the deployment endpoint in the cloud and returns the prediction of the model

+### (8) implement new features and fix bugs

+Your first prototype is now in production, but this is not the end.
+There are maybe some bugs in the code that have to be fixed or some conflicts with other operating systems.
+Furthermore, you can start now to find new practical features to implement and create prototype 2/3/...
+For testing, you can use jupyter notebooks again and afterwards implement the new stuff in your script structure.
+- implement new features
+- fix bugs/solve problems and conflicts

 <a name="anaconda"/>